HM-DTLab-SoSe21-JimmaNeo/SoSe21-JimmaNeo-project_g/readme.md

 Die neusten Informationen zum Projekt erhalten sie über die Ankündigungen der Ludwig-Maximilians-Universität sowie der Hochschule München.

 # 2 Description
+By landing on our Website you will see the Login on the first page. (link).
+There are three diffrent categories of Persons that can login into the Website.
+Admin, Teacher and User.

+As Admin you have all rights on this Website.
+On the top of the Home-Menu you can see the name of the account your logged in.
+On the right of the account name you can change your Account.
+The Account includes your Email, Password and a little Info about the Account-User.
+You can also change your Password here and create, leave or delete some Courses.
+On this side you have also the control about wich user is added to which Course.

+Back on the Homepage by klicking the Home-Button you can see some news about the Programm or new Courses.
+By clicking on "Create new Course" on the sidebar you can create a new Course.
+New Courses will be listed in the sidebar above older ones.

+The Admin can see all Courses in the Course-Management on the sidebar.
+The Courses are also separately listed on the sidebar.
+If the Admin clicks on them he can go directly to the capters of the Course.
+The Admin can add or delete some Chapters.
+He can also Edit all of them.
+By editing a chapter he can see all Chapterelements of the Chapter.
+A Chapterelement is a Text, Quiz, Picture or a Video that can be used to create some new Tasks for the Users.
+Should a Chapterelement get updated then the Admin can edit the already existing Chapterelements or can even delete them.

+On the Homepage under "User Management" the admin can create some new Accounts for Users to be able to login and use the function of the Website.
+First of all only a Email adress is needed to create a new User.

 # 3 Software architecture